Maria da Conceição Tavares: Career

+Death

+Tavares died in Nova Friburgo, in the state of Rio de Janeiro, on June 8, 2024, at the age of 94.
+Her body was cremated, and on June 17 her ashes were deposited in the gardens of the Institute of Economy of the State University of Campinas.
+A tree was planted on the same spot as a tribute to her work in that institution.

 Political activism

 Tavares became a member of the Partido do Movimento Democrático Brasileiro (Brazilian Democratic Movement Party – PMDB), becoming a member of the national executive after being nominated by the PMDB women's movement.
 In 1988 she left the executive but in 1989 she actively supported the party's presidential candidate, Ulysses Guimarães, national president of the PMDB, for the presidency of Brazil.
 After his defeat in the first round of the election, she left the party and supported the Worker's Party (PT) candidate, Luiz Inácio Lula da Silva, who was defeated by Fernando Collor de Mello in the second ballot.

 Tavares then temporarily left political activism and began dedicating herself exclusively to teaching at UFRJ and the University of Campinas, writing texts on economics and giving lectures around the country.
 In 1992, she became president of the Instituto de Estudos Sobre o Rio de Janeiro (IERJ) for the second time, a position she held until 1994.
 In June 1993, she retired from UFRJ and began to write regularly for the Folha de S.Paulo newspaper, opposing the Plano Real (Real Plan), an economic stabilization programme implemented by the finance minister of the Itamar Franco government, Fernando Henrique Cardoso.
 In January 1994, she returned to politics, joining the Workers' Party.

 Tavares was elected as a federal deputy for Rio de Janeiro state in October 1994.
-Upon taking office in the Chamber of Deputies in Brasilia in February 1995, she became a member of the Taxation and Finance Committee.
+Upon taking office in the Chamber of Deputies in Brasília in February 1995, she became a member of the Taxation and Finance Committee.
 Known for the vehemence with which she defended her views, Tavares opposed the constitutional reforms proposed by the now President Fernando Henrique Cardoso.
 In her criticisms of the government's economic programme, she repeatedly stated that the fundamental problems of the Plano Real were the exchange rate policy and high interest rates, which, together with removal of price controls and trade liberalization, would, she thought, lead to a process of dismantling the country's productive capacity.
 She also criticised the government's policy to break up state monopolies in oil, telecommunications and mining.
-She has noted that she always voted against the government and that it was very exhausting.
+She noted that she always voted against the government and that it was very exhausting.
 Tavares left the Chamber of Deputies in January 1999, at the end of the legislature, having decided not run for re-election.